onflow/flow/docs/access-api-spec.md

 rpc GetEventsForRange(GetEventsForRangeRequest) returns (GetEventsForRangeResponse)
 ```

-Events can be requested for a specific block range via the `start_block` and `end_block` (inclusive) fields and further filtered by the event type via the `type` field.
+Events can be requested for a specific sealed block range via the `start_height` and `end_height` (inclusive) fields and further filtered by the event type via the `type` field.
+If maximum chain height is less than end_height, then events until and including maximum height will be returned
 Event types are namespaced with the address of the account and contract in which they are declared.
 Events are provided by execution nodes.

 <details>
   <summary>Request</summary>